pingcap/docs-cn/clinic/clinic-introduction.md

 - Perform a quick check on the cluster status locally

     Even if your cluster runs stably now, it is necessary to periodically check the cluster to avoid potential stability risks.
 You can check the potential health risks of a cluster using the local quick check feature provided by PingCAP Clinic.
-The PingCAP Clinic Beta version provides a rationality check on cluster configuration items to discover unreasonable configurations and provide modification suggestions.
+The PingCAP Clinic Technical Preview version provides a rationality check on cluster configuration items to discover unreasonable configurations and provide modification suggestions.

 ## Implementation principles

-This section introduces the implementation principles about how Diag (a cluster-side tool provided by PingCAP Clinic) collects diagnostic data from a cluster.
+This section introduces the implementation principles about how Diag collects diagnostic data from a cluster.

 First, Diag gets cluster topology information from the deployment tool TiUP (tiup-cluster) or TiDB Operator (tidb-operator).
 Then, Diag collects different types of diagnostic data through various data collection methods as follows: